rghvndr99/hearMe/VOICE_FEATURES.md

 # Voice Features - Interactive Chat

 ## Overview
-The HearMe chat now includes full voice interaction capabilities, allowing users to speak their messages and hear AI responses read aloud.
+The VoiceLap chat now includes full voice interaction capabilities, allowing users to speak their messages and hear AI responses read aloud.
 This creates a more natural, accessible, and engaging conversation experience.

 ---